|

 Shown above are the six tabs on the back of the

-believe it or not, microprocessors that decode the data from the
+believe it or not, complete microprocessors that decode the data from the

 million transistors under each one!
 There is a lot to go wrong in